 If you’re taking a trip that requires a Bali airport transit or transfer it helps to know what to look out for.
 Malindo Air’s flights to the eastern cities of Australia, currently Brisbane and Melbourne stop for an hour each way in Bali’s Ngurah Rai International Airport.
-Adelaide flights will start in mid April 2019 with Sydney yet to be announced.
+Adelaide flights started in mid April 2019 with Sydney following in August.
+Malindo Air is one of the few airlines offering this type of transit.

 Bali airport transit – how does it work?